gingerbeardman/today/README.md

 # Today

-Screensaver for macOS inspired by the work of On Kawara
+Screensaver for macOS inspired by the work of On Kawara.

 This source code is provided without support.

+See https://www.gingerbeardman.com/today/ for more information.

 ## Contributions